simon-macdonald/skinz/SETUP.md

 Now you can `npm run start` and it will spin up a local instance of the web app.

-# Add Jest Testing

-Run a global install of Jest: `npm install --save-dev -g jest`

-Add Jest to your package.json in scripts:
-  `"scripts": {
-    "jest": "jest",
-  },`

 # Deploy

 Same as any other `git` repo.
 Push and it will automatically deploy to skinz.lol.